LLusvarghi/MoReV2X/README.md

 `./waf`

 # About
-Hats off to the people who contributed to this project:
+List of people who contributed to this project:
 * Luca Lusvarghi (luca.lusvarghi5@unimore.it)
 * Lorenzo Gibellini
 * Maria Luisa Merani